wpcapetown/code-of-conduct/README.md

 ## Conduct specific to recruitment activities

-The WordPress Cape Town group, and its admins, acknowledge that finding skilled people in South Africa is a serious problem that needs serious attention.
-However, the WordPress Cape Town slack channel is first and foremost a safe space for people to talk, share and collaborate.
+The WPSA group, and its admins, acknowledge that finding skilled people in South Africa is a serious problem that needs serious attention.
+However, the WPSA slack channel is first and foremost a safe space for people to talk, share and collaborate.
 Therefore, the following are specific conditions regarding recruitment, and recruitment opportunities.

-* Unsolicited professional recruiting is not allowed on the WordPress Cape Town group under any circumstances.
+* Unsolicited professional recruiting is not allowed on the WPSA group under any circumstances.
-* Users (including admins) may not under any circumstances share personal details of WordPress Cape Town members with recruiters without that user's explicit consent.
+* Users (including admins) may not under any circumstances share personal details of WPSA members with recruiters without that user's explicit consent.
 * Advertising an opportunity in brief within the [#jobpostings channel](https://wpcapetown.slack.com/messages/jobpostings/) is acceptable.
 Further discussions must happen via direct messages.
 * Opportunities must not, under any circumstances, use referral program links where the poster of the message could benefit, e.g. via earning a commission.